2745518585/Orita/README_en-CN.md

 If you need to use a string to represent an object in the setting, please use `.` to separate directories at different levels, such as `.data.data_dir`.
 In the following, `%.data.dat_dir%` represents the corresponding object in the settings.

+Settings files can be stored in the `.~list` location of the global settings file, and can be loaded into configuration files in the current directory.

 ### Command matching

 The first parameter will be used as the key to match the command in `%.commands...%`.
 The command name is shown in the command list.
 The matching list defaults to: